notaryproject/specifications/specs/plugin-extensibility.md

 * Signatures which require a plugin for verification may be distributed privately (e.g. within an organization) or publicly (e.g. via a public registry).
 If the plugin publisher wants their plugin used publicly they SHOULD publish specifications for the verification logic the plugin performs and test vectors.
-This allows Notary v2 implementations to perform the same logic themselves, if they choose to.
+This allows Notary project specification implementations to perform the same logic themselves, if they choose to.

 ### Signature Verifier